 - c.
-Contentions about Child and Spousal Support: Parties must specify their contentions as to the amount of child support and/or amount and duration of spousal support.
+Child and Spousal Support: Parties must specify their positions regarding the amount of child support and/or amount and duration of spousal support.
 Calculations showing guideline child support must be included.
 If any child is a recipient of public assistance, and the Department of Child Support Services is the assignee of the support, the statement must show that the Department of Child Support Services has been notified of the time and date of the Settlement Conference and has been provided copies of all pertinent, current financial documents (i.e. Income and Expense Declarations, support calculations, etc.). - d.
-Contentions about Attorney Fees, Accountant Fees, Expert Fees, and Costs: Parties must include their positions regarding requests for attorney and accountant fees, other expert fees, and court costs.
+Attorney Fees, Accountant Fees, Expert Fees, and Costs:

+Parties must include their positions regarding requests for attorney and accountant fees, other expert fees, and court costs.
 Such requests must be supported by adequate documentation.

-(Effective 1/1/17; renumbered & amended 1/1/19; renumbered & amended 7/1/19; renumbered & amended 1/1/23; amended 7/1/23; renumbered & amended 1/1/24)
+(Effective 1/1/17; renumbered & amended 1/1/19; renumbered & amended 7/1/19; renumbered & amended 1/1/23; amended 7/1/25)